Menelik II's conquests: Hadiya

-In the late 1870s Menelik led a campaign to incorporate the lands of Hadiya which included the Gurage people into Shewa.
+In the late 1870s, Menelik led a campaign to incorporate the lands of Hadiya, which included the Gurage people, into Shewa.
 In 1878, the Soddo Gurage living in Northern and Eastern Gurageland peacefully submitted to Menelik and their lands were left untouched by his armies, likely due to their shared Ethiopian Orthodox faith and prior submission to Negus Sahle Selassie, grandfather of the Emperor.
-However, in Western Gurage and Hadiya which was inhabited by the Sebat Bet, Kebena, and Wolane fiercely resisted Menelik.
-They were led by Hassan Enjamo of Kebena who on the advice of his sheiks declared jihad against the Shewans.
-For over a decade Hassan Injamo fought to expel the Shewans from the Muslim areas of Hadiya and Gurage until 1888 when Gobana Dacche faced him in the Battle of Jebdu Meda where the Muslim Hadiya and Gurage army was defeated by the Shewans, and with that all of Gurageland was subdued..
+However, in Western Gurage and Hadiya, which were inhabited by the Sebat Bet, Kebena, and Wolane fiercely resisted Menelik.
+They were led by Hassan Enjamo of Kebena who on the advice of his sheiks, declared jihad against the Shewans.
+For over a decade, Hassan Enjamo fought to expel the Shewans from the Muslim areas of Hadiya and Gurage until 1888, when Gobana Dacche faced him in the Battle of Jebdu Meda where the Muslim Hadiya and Gurage army was defeated by the Shewans, and with that, all of Gurageland was subdued.
 Professor Lapiso states that the assistance of Habte Giyorgis Dinagde who was captured from a previous battle with the Hadiyans was instrumental for the Abyssinians being victorious in the conflict.

-The Halaba Hadiya however under their chief Barre Kagaw continued to resist until 1893 when the Abyssinians took advantage of the famine that had struck the region and led a conquest into their territory.
+The Halaba Hadiya, however, under their chief Barre Kagaw, continued to resist until 1893 when the Abyssinians took advantage of the famine that had struck the region and led a conquest into their territory.

-Welega
+Expansion until Menelik's coronation as Emperor (1878–1889)

+The subjugation of the western Oromo by ras Gobana Dacche

+Illustration of ras Gobana Dacche and his Oromo cavalry.

 By the early 1880s, Shewan and Gojjam forces had made their first forays over the Gibe River into the region of Welega ruled by king Kumsa Moroda from the Machaa people of the Oromo.
-Ras Gobena, an Oromo general serving Menelik, arrived in the region at the head of a well armed force of Shewan troops.
+Ras Gobana, an Oromo general serving Menelik, arrived in the region at the head of a well armed force of Shewan troops.
 Menelik's primary motive in conquering Welega was control over the gold producing districts in the west.
-Ras Gobenas campaigns in Western Welega from 1886 to 1888 established Shewan rule over the entire region and ended the threat of Mahdist incursions.
-Menelik's success in these Oromo regions were in great measure due to Ras Gobena, with his large cavalry force he conquered and extracted tribute from Oromo leaders for the Shewan court.
+Ras Gobana's campaigns in Western Welega from 1886 to 1888 established Shewan rule over the entire region and ended the threat of Mahdist incursions.
+Menelik's success in these Oromo regions was in great measure due to Ras Gobana, with his large cavalry force he conquered and extracted tribute from Oromo leaders for the Shewan court.
+Menelik dispatched an army against Gojjam to the wast and achieved a victory.
+Emperor Yohannes punished Menelik and the ruler of Gojjam for going to war by taking away parts of their regions, but recognized 'Menelik's right to the south-west.'
+Having secured the watershed to his south-west, Menelik turned his attention to the Muslim-inhabited south-east.

 The Great Drought of 1888-92 allowed Menelik to draw on the masses of Amhara peasantry.
 With them he assembled an immense army that swept outwards from Shewa in search of spoils and tribute.

-Colonization and resistance of Oromo
+In 1891 the Abyssinians also annexed the Kingdom of Limmu-Ennarea.